openSUSE/news-o-o/_posts/2009-09-03-keynote-update-lenz-grimmer-to-keynote-opensuse-conference.markdown

 - osc09
 ---

 The openSUSE Project is happy to announce that Lenz Grimmer will be delivering the opening keynote for the first-ever [openSUSE Conference](http://conference.opensuse.org/).
-The openSUSE Conference will be held September 17 through September 20 in Nürnberg, Germany.
+The openSUSE Conference will be held September 17 through September 20 in NÃ¼rnberg, Germany.
 [Register today!](http://conference.opensuse.org/registration/)